 Faculty and faculty administrators may receive additional compensation for (and sponsoring/funding agencies may be asked to reimburse) funded research and scholarly activity that will be carried out in addition to and at times that would not normally be part of the administrators' workload or work days (e.g., evenings, weekends, holidays or vacation days).
 The compensation for this activity will be fixed on a case-by-case basis and will be subject to approval by the Provost and Senior Vice President for Academic Affairs.
+Grant Compensation Policy is described with an example in Appendix C.

-For purposes of determining funding, there are three different categories of individuals: Faculty and Faculty Administrators, Undergraduate and Graduate Research Assistants, and Other Professionals.
+For purposes of determining funding, there are three different categories of individuals:

+- 1. Faculty and Faculty Administrators

+- 2. Undergraduate and Graduate Research Assistants

+- 3. Other Professionals.

 Salary and wage reimbursement for each is described in the following subsections.